Archeology

 I have encountered human remains, what should I do?

 If you suspect that human remains and grave goods (funerary objects) are found on NON-FEDERAL PROPERTY, contact local law enforcement immediately.
-Local law enforcement and the county attorney will determine if the site is an active crime scene and then contact the archeologists at History Nebraska if necessary.
+Local law enforcement and the county attorney will determine if the site is an active crime scene and then contact the archeologists at the Nebraska State Historical Society if necessary.
 Under the provisions of the “Nebraska Unmarked Human Skeletal Remains and Burial Goods Protection Act,” when human skeletal remains and burial goods are discovered and law enforcement determines a crime is not involved, division staff will be contacted by the appropriate county attorney’s office.
 Staff are required to conduct an on-site investigation to determine the origin and identity of the remains and promptly relate our finding in writing to the county attorney and interested parties, who may include: a descendant Indian Tribe, a descendant family, or the Nebraska Indian Commission.
 Field evaluations may consist of inspection of disinterred or intact remains or artifacts.
 Disinterred remains may be collected and turned over to descendent parties or the county attorney for reburial.
 Intact remains are to be left in place.
 The only specified exception to this procedure involves intact materials encountered during public highway, road, or street construction.
 These remains may be excavated and reinterred to allow continuation of construction.

 If you suspect human remains have been found on FEDERAL PROPERTY (such as land managed by the National Park Service, the US Army Corps of Engineers, or the National Forest Service), contact managers of that agency or if unavailable, local law enforcement.